7 Things You Should Know if Your Partner Still Drinks

 For example, if you would like to remove all alcohol from the house but your partner usually keeps his beer in the kitchen fridge, buy your partner a bar-fridge for the garage and explain that you’d love his support by keeping his beers in there from now on.

-5. Find sober support elsewhere
+5. Find support elsewhere

 If your partner is still drinking, they may not get what you’re going through in adjusting to an alcohol-free life.
-Thankfully there are lots of great options to connect with other like-minded sober people both online and in real life.
-The thriving Thrivalist community is waiting for you or a quick Google search should point you in the direction of your sober tribe.
-This is where you can go to get sober support and inspiration.
+Thankfully there are lots of great options to connect with other like-minded people both online and in real life.
+The thriving Thrivalist community is waiting for you or a quick Google search should point you in the direction of your alcohol-free tribe.
+This is where you can go to get support and inspiration.

 6. You may want to leave social events separately